Fistulas

 Using the toilet

-• After a recent operation, it can help to take oral painkillers about half an hour before you poo or have your dressing changed to reduce discomfort.
-But avoid ibuprofen, diclofenac, and aspirin if you can.
-These are non-steroidal anti-inflammatory drugs (NSAIDs) which may trigger a flare-up of Crohn’s or Colitis.
-Paracetamol may be an option.
+• After a recent operation, it can help to take painkillers before you poo to ease discomfort.
+Try and take painkillers 20 minutes before going to the toilet.
+Avoid ibuprofen, diclofenac, and aspirin if you can.
+These are non-steroidal anti-inflammatory drugs (NSAIDs).
+NSAIDs may trigger a flare-up of Crohn’s or Ulcerative Colitis.
+Paracetamol is likely to be the safest option.
+Always stick to the recommended dose on the packet.

 • If you find it difficult to pee after surgery, it can help to pee while you’re in the bath or shower.

-• Take steps to avoid the risk of becoming constipated.
-Constipation may mean you have to strain when you poo, which could cause complications or pain.
+• Take steps to avoid becoming constipated.
+Constipation may mean you have to strain when you poo.
+This can cause complications or pain.
 Drink plenty of fluids to keep poo soft, as this makes it easier to pass.
-Ask your doctor if a poo softener such as lactulose or macrogol might help.
+Ask your doctor if a poo softener like lactulose or macrogol might help.
 A dietitian can work with you on a diet that would be best for you.
-Find out more in our information on Diarrhoea and constipation
+Find out more in our information on Diarrhoea and Constipation.

 The sitz bath was the easiest, least painful and most effective way for cleaning myself after a toilet motion.